decargroup/navlie/README.rst

 Contributing to the Documentation
 ---------------------------------
-The documentation is automatically generated from python docstrings using `sphinx`, which can be installed by following [these instructions](https://www.sphinx-doc.org/en/master/usage/installation.html).
+The documentation is automatically generated from python docstrings using `sphinx`, which can be installed by following these instructions: https://www.sphinx-doc.org/en/master/usage/installation.html.

 After sphinx is installed change to the `./docs/` directory and run